notrab/headless-dropshipping-starter/README.md

 You'll want to add a [billing method](https://www.printful.com/dashboard/billing/billing-methods) to Printful so you can fulfill orders.

-When a customer makes an order, Printful will charge YOU to process the order. 📺 [Learn more how Printful processes payments for order fulfillment](https://www.youtube.com/watch?v=_5lsHL8wji4&t=2s).
+When a customer makes an order, Printful will charge YOU to process the order.

 </details>